ethereumclassic/ethereumclassic.github.io/README.md

 ### Media Page - Third-Party Article Submission

 If you'd like to submit an Ethereum Classic related article to the website's Media section, please follow the instructions below.
+Please do not submit speculative articles like weekly price projections and such.
+This isn't a place for click bait marketing, but rather reliable articles related to developments in the Ethereum Classic ecosystem.
+Thank you.

 1. Fork this repository to your personal GitHub account.
 * Optional: Clone locally on your machine.